Space Shuttle Landing Simulator

 • After landing, the visitor receives a short feedback session from the computer describing their mission’s outcome.

-Dr. Douglas Rittman of El Paso, Texas and his daughter Susie Rittman enjoy the wheel chair accessibility of the Columbia II at the New Mexico Museum of Space History in Alamogordo, New Mexico.
+Dr. Douglas Rittman of El Paso, Texas and his daughter Susie Rittman enjoy the wheel chair accessibility of the single-seat Space Shuttle Landing Simulator at the New Mexico Museum of Space History in Alamogordo, New Mexico.